 China and the Eurozone, however, are causing our family offices much stress and uncertainty.
 Take China, for instance, with 7.7% growth rate last year but a nationwide crack down on graft and bribery has sent the economic tumbling and massive capital flight as China's leading family offices continue to look for external opportunities abroad, particularly in Europe and the U.S. The Chinese economy today is clearly slowing down as authorities are debating stoking another credit-fueled investment boom and risking a rapid slowdown in growth.
 Yet, our Chinese family offices, their funds and portfolio companies are experiencing the type of go-fast growth that is truly the envy of the developed world.
 For Europe, the Eurozone remains a challenge, with negative growth of -0.4% last year alone.
 While the consensus is that Europe is no longer in intensive care following the credit crisis, it still has chronic problems to fix in its economy.
 Growth prospects are exceptionally weak, inflation extremely low, and the European Central Bank has been less interventionist than its global peers, much to the dismay Europe’s highly educated albeit unemployed labor force.

 Chile currently has the lowest real interest rates in the Americas as the central bank tries to revive growth in an economy hit by a slump in copper prices.
-Investment will fall 1.2 percent in 2017, compared with the previous estimate for an increase of 0.7 percent, policy makers said.
-In 2017, investment will rise 1.9 percent.
+Investment will fall 1.2 percent in 2019, compared with the previous estimate for an increase of 0.7 percent, policy makers said.
+In 2018, investment rose 1.9 percent.
 The central bank has kept its benchmark rate at 3 percent since October 2014.
 The rate is 1.6 percentage points below inflation, compared with 0.3 point in Peru and close to zero in Colombia.
 In Mexico, the key rate is 0.3 point above inflation and in Brazil the differential is 4.7 points.

 On September 1, 2016, Brazil's Senate voted to remove President Dilma Rousseff from office for manipulating the budget.
 It puts an end to the 13 years in power of her left-wing Workers' Party.
 Ms. Rousseff had denied the charges, but with 61 senators voting in favor of her dismissal and 20 against, her rein was over.
 Michael Temer was sworn into as president and will serve our Ms. Rousseff's term until January 1, 2019.